This site contains affiliate links, view the disclosure for more information.

 I am a bed snob so I'll link some of my favorite places to get dorm headboards below:

 6. Cozy Blankets

 If I don't have a blanket wrapped around me, it's surprising.
-I got the BEST large blanket my freshman year of college that I still sleep with everything.
+I got the BEST large blanket my freshman year of college that I still sleep with every night.

-If you're looking to splurge or get your daughter a gift she will thank you for over and over again, get her a Barefoot Dreams Blanket...they are pure HEAVEN.
+If you're looking to splurge or get your daughter a gift that will make her love you forever and ever, get her a Barefoot Dreams Blanket...they are pure HEAVEN.